latex-lsp/texlab-web/src/pages/docs/installation/previewing.md

 $pdf_previewer = 'open -a Skim';
 ```

+If you want Skim to stay in the background after building,
+you can add the `-g` option to the `open` arguments.

 Additionally, enable the "Reload automatically" setting in the Skim preferences (Skim -> Preferences -> Sync -> Check for file changes).

 ### Forward Search